tudormihail5/MATLABfunctions/README.md

 **LoG:**<br />
 It creates a mask to implement the Laplacian of Gaussian filter.<br />

+**magnitude:**<br />
+It computes the magnitude of a 2D vector given its x and y components.<br />

 **gaussian:**<br />
-It generates a the horizontal and vertical first order Gaussian masks for edge detection or smoothing, being the first part of Canny edge detection.<br />
+It generates a the horizontal and vertical first order Gaussian masks for edge detection, being the first part of Canny edge detection.<br />

 **nonMaxSuppression:**<br />
 This function is the second part of Canny edge detection, suppressing the image to thin edges.<br />